ibm-cloud-docs/hpc-ibm-spectrumlsf/custom-image.md

     When the installation completes, VSI-2 moves to stopped state and the image creation process begins.

 3. After the worker node VSI creates the image, the automation helps ensure that the image is set to an available state.
-The automation then initiates {{site.data.keyword.spectrum_full_notm}} deployment by using the new image to validate the deployment process, helping ensure that the new image is correct and can deploy successfully.
+The automation then initiates {{site.data.keyword.spectrum_full}} deployment by using the new image to validate the deployment process, helping ensure that the new image is correct and can deploy successfully.

-    The {{site.data.keyword.spectrum_full_notm}} deployment requests the `cluster_id` and `reservation_id` deployment input values, as they are necessary to validate the {{site.data.keyword.spectrum_full_notm}} deployment from the newly created custom image.
+    The {{site.data.keyword.spectrum_full}} deployment requests the `cluster_id` and `reservation_id` deployment input values, as they are necessary to validate the {{site.data.keyword.spectrum_full}} deployment from the newly created custom image.
     {: tip}

 4. The custom image builder also requires the `private_catalog_id` where the new image is added, published, and then shared with other necessary accounts.
 If you do not provide a catalog ID, then the automation creates and validates the image, without publishing it.